dotnet/orleans/Contributing.md

 ## Source Code Organization

-Project Orleans has not religiously followed a "One Class Per File" rule, but instead we have tried to use pragmatic judgment to maximize the change of "code understand-ability" for developers on the team.
+Orleans has not religiously followed a "One Class Per File" rule, but instead we have tried to use pragmatic judgment to maximize the change of "code understand-ability" for developers on the team.
 If lots of small-ish classes share a "common theme" and/or are always dealt with together, then it is OK to place those into one source code file in most cases.
 See for example the various "log consumer" classes were originally placed in single source file, as they represented a single unit of code comprehension.